 Before you delve into this matter, first, ask yourself why you even want a private office.
 Is it because your business needs it or is it because you’ve always wanted to have an office?
 Knowing why you’re even considering the matter helps you determine if you need one.
 A lot of the time, people are blinded by what they want, they begin to convince themselves they need it when they actually don’t.
 This can lead you to make unwise decisions from a business point of view which could make or break your business.

-- You have a place for your workers to work.
+- You have a private place for your employees.
 When you rent a private office, you get to have a designated work environment for you and your team to work in on a daily basis.
 You get to customise the space however you want and you have control over where it is located and how the place is maintained.

-- It looks professional.
+- Having your own office space looks professional.
 Private offices bring with them a certain prestige.
 Regardless of the size of your private office, the tradition of having offices has programmed us to think that private offices equate to a certain status.
 Many businesses strive to have their private offices for this reason.
 Not only will it give their businesses a good reputation for having their own business address, but it will also make a better impression to guests when they see that you have your own office.

-- Privacy.
+- It offers more privacy.
 When you work in a private office, you can freely discuss confidential information or work on confidential projects without fear of leaking information.
 With full control over the work environment, keeping information and equipment safe is easy.

-- Safety.
+- It is more secure.
 With a private office for your business, you get to control who comes in and out of the office.
 This makes your office more secure.
 It also means there are fewer people in the office to spread sickness.
 As a business owner, you’re aware of your employees’ health and you can dictate who stays in the office and who should stay home to avoid spreading disease and getting everyone else sick as well.

 - Rental costs.
 Renting a private office takes a lot of money.
 You can’t just choose to rent now and stop next month.
 When you decide to rent, you commit to a fixed time frame whether or not your business makes a profit.
 You also have to shell out a large amount upfront to cover deposits and advanced payments.
-(READ: 2021 Office Rental Costs in Singapore)
+(READ: Singapore Office Rental Price Guide)